 The circumstances of his birth were unusual in many ways.
 His Xhosa mother was very independent and defied apartheid rules by living in a white area and working in a non traditional job for blacks, secretary.
 She befriended a white man, a Swiss German and told him she wanted a child by him.
 He resisted, but later said he wanted to be involved with his son.
 Of course this was made very difficult.
-A mixed race chid could be classified as a colored.
+A mixed race chid could be classified as a colored with mixed benefits.
 This meant he could not be seen with either his father or his mother or they could be jailed.

-Trevor could be described as polyglot.
+Trevor could be described as a polyglot.
 His mother encouraged him.
 His black relatives asked him to pray in English as non speakers felt that language was more effective He spoke several African languages, Xhosa, Zulu, Tsonga, Sotho, bit of Afrikaans which helped him to socialize with more people and even help him get out of tight spots.

 Trevor knew poverty.
 As a youngster he learned to like bone marrow and at one point ate a variation of worms.
-He was tied to shoplifting where he escaped because camera could not pick up the darkness of his skin.
+He was tied to shoplifting where he escaped because a camera could not pick up the darkness of his skin.
 Stealing was fairly normal but copying CDs to resell was critical to his survival.
 Everyone has a story of what they got away with: http://www.therealjohndavidson.com/2013/08/what-have-you-gotten-away-with.html

 Trevor got involved with a lot of questionable activities, that is activities the middle class establishment would question.
 In reality he was born into a situation where to get ahead his activities were normal.
 If he was a little sharper than his peers he might do a little better.
 Inside he had a conscience and was supported by his mother.